 - Weekly Brain Tumor Board, where patients are discussed by our team to review cases and determine which method of treatment would be best for the individual patient.

 - Weekly Multi-disciplinary Clinic, where adult patients may see a neuro-oncologist, neurosurgeon and radiation oncologist in the same setting.

-- Neuro-oncology Clinic which is staffed by 2 neuro-oncologists, who emphasize comprehensive care in addition to chemotherapy and anti-angiogenic therapy (drugs that attack the abnormal blood vessels in tumors).
+- Neuro-oncology Clinic staffed by neuro-oncologists who emphasize comprehensive care in addition to chemotherapy and anti-angiogenic therapy (drugs that attack the abnormal blood vessels in tumors).

 - Neurosurgery Clinic where our neurosurgeons see patients who may benefit from surgical intervention – when possible, we emphasize minimally invasive surgery, in which tumors may be removed through the nose or by passing a scope into the brain.

-- Part of the U-M Comprehensive Cancer Center, one of 39 centers in the U.S. to earn the National Cancer Institute’s “Comprehensive” designation – and the only one in Michigan to also be in the National Comprehensive Cancer Network.
+- Part of the U-M Rogel Cancer Center, one of a few cancer centers in the U.S. to earn the National Cancer Institute’s “Comprehensive” designation – and the only one in Michigan to also be in the National Comprehensive Cancer Network.
 It receives the most NCI grants for research and is a leader in stem cell research.
 Offering these experts under one roof contributes to advances in treatment and research that benefit patients with brain tumors and neurological complications of cancer.